LuisFuenTech/server-express/README.md

-# Server con Express.js
+# Server with Express.js
-Primer servidor en Express.js
+My first server with Express.js

-## Instalar
+## Install
-Para el correcto funcionamiento del servidor es necesario instalar las siguientes dependencias:
+We need to install some npm package for the project, they are:
 * `npm install ejs body-parser`
 * `npm instal express`
 * `npm install nodemon -D`

-## Ajustes
+## Settings
-En le `package.json` de sebe agregar en el _script_ las siguiente lineas:
+Inside of `package.json` we need to add into the _script_ the next lines:
 `"start": "node app.js",
 "dev": "nodemon app.js",`.
-Ejecutar `npm run dev` y listo, el servidor estará funcionando y refrescando automáticamente.
+Run `npm run dev` and that's it, serve will be working and refreshing every moment.